-Spoon feeding your little one?
 We think the BEABA First Stage Baby Spoon Set (4-pack) is a winner for dishing up your baby's first foods.
-The silicone handle is comfortable for parents, and the spoon tip is soft for baby's gums and teeth.
-We appreciate that the spoon is seamless, and everything that touches the baby's mouth is silicone (free of BPA, Phthalate, and lead).
+The silicone handle is comfortable for parents to hold, and the spoon tip is soft for a baby's gums and teeth.
+We appreciate that the one-piece spoon is seamless, and everything that touches the baby's mouth is silicone (free of BPA, Phthalate, and lead).
 The set is dishwasher safe, too.

-The silicone feels tacky and can collect particles and lint, which is typical for this material.
-Thankfully, we believe the spoon is easy to clean, especially as a one-piece product.
-The spoon may also stain after dishing up some purees, and we suggest rinsing the spoon soon after use.
-Despite some flaws, we think the BEABA is an all-around winner for parent and baby.
+The silicone feels tacky and can collect particles and lint, a typical issue for this material.
+We think this flaw is mild and can be manageable by checking over the spoon before use and quickly handwashing.
+Keep in mind the utensils may stain after dishing up some purees; however, we suggest rinsing soon after use to reduce potential discoloring.
+Despite some flaws, we think the BEABA is an all-around winner for parents and babies.

-If you are shopping on a budget, the Munchkin Lift Infant Spoons (6-pack) offers practicality at an affordable cost.
-The spoon is slim, long, which works for reaching inside baby food jars.
-The spoon tip is squared off and flexible.
-We appreciate the base feature, which keeps the spoon tip off the table and away from germs.
-This product is all plastic (BPA free), and top-rack dishwasher safe.
+The Munchkin Lift Infant Spoons (6-pack) offers practicality at an affordable price.
+The spoons are slim and long, making it easy to reach inside baby food jars.
+The spoons' tips are squared off, plus flexible and gentle when wiping a baby's face.
+We appreciate the "lift" feature, keeping the spoon's head off the table and away from germs.
+This product is all plastic (BPA free) and top-rack dishwasher safe.